grafana/loki/docs/sources/configuration/_index.md

 To specify which configuration file to load, pass the `-config.file` flag at the command line.
 The file is written in [YAML format](https://en.wikipedia.org/wiki/YAML), defined by the scheme below.
 Brackets indicate that a parameter is optional.
 For non-list parameters the value is set to the specified default.
+Also, multiple configuration files can be passed `-config.file=file1.yaml -config.file=file2.yaml`.
+A final configuration is generated from the given files.
+If there are common values, values in the latest file takes precedence i.e here values from `file2.yaml` will have precedence over `file1.yaml`.

 ### Use environment variables in the configuration